I live in an outer-suburban low-rise suburb. Deliberately! I couldn't stand living in one of those inner-city

 neighbourhood character, privacy, amenity.

-I guess it's inevitable that each new generation objects to those changes that fall too far out of their range of
+I guess it's inevitable that each generation only objects to those changes that fall too far out of their range of

 experience and comfort level.
 I wasn't around to hear whatever objections were raised when my suburb was originally